HamishjHartley/MSA-CW/README.md

 # MSA-CW

-Repositiory to store files for Mobile Software Applications croursework
+Repositiory to store files for Mobile Software Applications coursework

 Divided into 3 phases